dotnet/docs-maui/docs/platform-integration/device/geocoding.md

 ## Reverse geocoding

-Reverse geocoding is the process of getting place marks for an existing set of coordinates.
-The following example demonstrates getting place marks:
+Reverse geocoding is the process of getting placemarks for an existing set of coordinates.
+The following example demonstrates getting placemarks:

 :::code language="csharp" source="../snippets/shared_1/SensorsPage.xaml.cs" id="geocoding_reverse":::